defold/doc/docs/en/faq/faq.md

 A: Defold was created by Ragnar Svensson and Christian Murray.
 They started working on the engine, editor and servers in 2009.
 King and Defold started a partnership in 2013 and King acquired Defold in 2014.
 Read the full story [here](/about).

+## Game development questions

 #### Q: Can I do 3D games in Defold?

 A: Absolutely!
 The engine is a full blown 3D engine.
 However, the toolset is made for 2D so you will have to do a lot of heavy lifting yourself.
 Better 3D support is planned.

+## Programming language questions

 #### Q: What programming language do I work with in Defold?

 A: Game logic in your Defold project is primarily written using the Lua language (specifically Lua 5.1/LuaJIT, refer to the [Lua manual](/manuals/lua) for details).
 Lua is a lightweight dynamic language that is fast and very powerful.
-You can also use native code (C/C++, Objective-C, Java and JavaScript depending on the platform) to extend the Defold engine with new functionality.
-When building custom materials, OpenGL ES SL shader language is used to write vertex and fragment shaders.
+You can also use native code (C/C++, Objective-C, Java and JavaScript depending on the platform) to [extend the Defold engine with new functionality](/manuals/extensions/).
+When building [custom materials](/manuals/material/), OpenGL ES SL shader language is used to write vertex and fragment shaders.

+#### Q: Can I use C++ to write game logic?

+A: C++ support exists in Defold mainly to write native extensions which interface with third party SDKs or platform specific APIs.
+The [dmSDK](https://defold.com/ref/stable/dmGameObject/) (the C++ API for Defold used in native extensions) will be expanded during 2024 so that it is possible to write all game logic in C++ if a developer so wishes.
+Lua will still be the main language used for game logic, but with the expanded C++ API it will be possible to write game logic using C++ too.
+The work to expand the C++ API is mainly about moving existing private header files to the public section and cleaning up APIs for public use.

+#### Q: Can I use TypeScript with Defold?

+A: TypeScript is not officially supported.
+The community maintains a toolkit, [ts-defold](https://ts-defold.dev/), for writing TypeScript and transpiling it to Lua straight from VSCode.

+#### Q: Can I use Haxe with Defold?

+A: Haxe is not officially supported.
+The community maintains [hxdefold](https://github.com/hxdefold/hxdefold) for writing Haxe and transpiling it to Lua.

+#### Q: Can I use C# with Defold?

+A: The Defold Foundation will be adding C# support and make it available as a library dependency.
+C# is a widely adopted programming language and it will help studios and developers heavily invested in C# to transition to Defold.

+#### Q: I am concerned that adding C# support will have a negative impact on Defold.
+Should I be worried?

+Defold is NOT moving away from Lua as a the primary scripting language.
+C# support will be added as a new language for extensions.
+It will not impact the engine unless you choose to use C# extensions in your project.

+C# support will come at a price (executable size, runtime performance etc), but that's for the individual developer/studio to decide upon.

+As for C# itself, it's a relatively minor change, since the extension system already support many languages (C/C++/Java/Objective-C/Zig).
+The SDKs will be kept in sync by generating the C# bindings.
+This will keep the bindings up-to-date with minimal effort.

+The Defold Foundation has previously been against adding C# support in Defold, but has changed opinion for a number of reasons:

+* Studios and developer continue to request C# support.
+* C# support has been scoped down to extensions only (i.e. low effort).
+* The core engine will not be impacted.
+* The C# APIs can be kept in in sync with minimal effort if they are generated.
+* C# support will be based on DotNet 9 with NativeAOT, thus generating static libraries that the existing build pipeline can link against (just like any other Defold extension).

 ## Platform questions